theworldisnotflat/shriveling_world/README.md

 [Shriveling world](https://theworldisnotflat.github.io/shriveling_world_documentation/)

-**Step #2**: Once the app runs in the browser data is read by two ways:
+**Step #2**: Once the app runs in the browser data is read by two alternative ways:

-a.
-Cick on predefined dataset list on the left side of the broser window
+1. Click on predefined dataset list on the left side of the browser window
-b.
-Introduce data in the app by grag'n'drop (see below)
+2. Introduce data in the app by drag'n'drop (see below)

-Attention: in any case data processing may take time, depending on the number of cities.
-So once
+Attention: in any case data processing may take time, depending on the number of cities and the performance of your own machine, CPU and GPU.
+So once clicked on the list of predefined datasets or drag'n'drop files, you have to wait for a few seconds

-**Step #3**: enjoy! navigate around the threedimensional structure with mouse controls, define projection through interface, define desired control parameters through the interface on the right.
+**Step #3**: enjoy! navigate around the three dimensional structure with mouse controls, define projection through interface, define desired control parameters through the interface on the right.
 Reload the page in the browser before changing dataset.

 ## Introducing data in the application by drag'n'drop